67% of B2B brands used account-based marketing in 2021, according to HubSpot.

 Use ABM for a specific target audience

-Account-based marketing is geared toward a more specific audience that has already been identified.
+Account-based marketing targets a more specific audience that your team has already identified.
 The focus of this tactic is to nurture leads with consistent messaging across all communication.
 This means sales and marketing teams must be in sync to successfully convert customers with an ABM campaign.

 Use demand gen. for a broader audience

 On the other hand, demand generation focuses on a broader market.
-Because the goal of a demand generation campaign is to capture a higher volume of leads, the customer focus is less targeted than an ABM campaign.
+Because Demand generation captures high volumes of leads, the customer focus is less targeted than an ABM campaign.

 Of course, the leads generated in a demand gen. campaign can be sifted through and targeted in a later ABM push, but the customer focus will not be as specific for this step.